uwo-o/neuronal_network_cpp/README.md

 🟢  Create basic maths algorithms and classes.

-🔵 Create basic neuronal network.
+🟢 Create basic neuronal network.

+🔵 Implement backprogation algorithm.

-⚪️ Program gradient descent algorithm.
+    - 🔵 Implement gradient descent algorithm.
+    - ⚪️ Use the backpropagation algorithm to train the network.
+    - ⚪️ Implement the feedforward algorithm.

 ⚪️ Paralellize with kokos Kokkos.